joshdholtz/exportation/README.md

 ```

 ### Decrypting certificate and private key
-**Be awesome!** `decrypt` decrypts your encrypted files to use on your CI or for other developers to install. *BE CAREFULL TO NOT COMMIT THESE BACK INTO YOUR REPO*
+**Be awesome!** `decrypt` decrypts your encrypted files to use on your CI or for other developers to install. *BE CAREFUL TO NOT COMMIT THESE BACK INTO YOUR REPO*
 ```sh
 exportation decrypt exported.cer.enc exported.p12.enc --password dudethis
 ```